 - Reduce meat consumption.
 Any chemicals, hormones or drugs used on or fed to the meat you are eating winds up in you.
 Try to reduce meat consumption to less than 3-4 meals/week and get it organic if you can.

 The next most beneficial thing you can do is to perform periodic detoxification protocols.
 The most effective detoxification programs have you follow a simple diet while providing all the additional nutrients necessary for proper detoxification.
-We have found the Clear Change 10-Day Detoxification Program to be an efficient and effective way for anyone to jump start the detoxification process and assist the body in quickly removing toxins safely.
+We have found the Dynamic Detox 10-Day Detoxification Program to be an efficient and effective way for anyone to jump start the detoxification process and assist the body in quickly removing toxins safely.
 Once more, there are fantastic support materials that come along with this program (click on the Resources tab).
-Most people find that performing a Clear Change 10-Day Detox at least once every quarter (more often if possible) to be an easy and effective method to substantially reduce their overall toxic burden.
+Most people find that performing a Dynamic Detox 10-Day Detox at least once every quarter (more often if possible) to be an easy and effective method to substantially reduce their overall toxic burden.